gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Tutorial Overview

 1. Create an Azure IoT Central Application (Free trial)
-2. Connect Azure IoT Central to your Azure Sphere Tenant
+2. Link your Azure IoT Central to your Azure Sphere Tenant
 3. Deploy an Azure IoT Central enabled application to Azure Sphere

 ---